phlummox/hs-code-nudge/README.md

 An unspeakable, unholy melding of Haskell and C++.

-Building the library or executable requires the GNU [source-highlight][src-highlight] library (not distributed with this package), which is licensed under the GPL (version3).
+Building the library or executable requires the GNU [source-highlight][source-highlight] library (not distributed with this package), which is licensed under the GPL (version 3).
 So any binaries produced from it are presumably distributable under the terms of the GPL v 3, too.